The Texas Foundation for Archaeological & Historical Research

 Click on photo to enlarge.

-Once we discovered the temple stones in Sector 6, TFAHR moved the team to expand the trenches around the temple stones.
+Once we discovered the temple stones in Sector 6, TFAHR moved the team to

 In 2008 TFAHR uncovered parts of a propylon (monumental gateway) leading up